brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

 ----

-Buildroot will copy the linux source code from directory ../linux-fsimx6ul (next to buildroot) to buildroot's subdirectory output/build/linux-custom.
-To avoid any problems when doing this, you should keep the original directory ../linux-fsimx6ul always clean, i.e. do not start a separate build there.
-Any modificiations should be done in output/build/linux-custom.
-But be aware that this directory will be deleted when you call "make clean" or similar targets.
-So copy back your source code modifications from output/build/linux-custom to ../linux-fsimx6ul from time to time.
+Buildroot will copy the linux source code from directory ../linux-cube (next to buildroot) to buildroot's subdirectory output/build/linux-custom.
+To avoid any problems when doing this, you should keep the original directory ../linux-cube always clean, i.e. do not start a separate build there.
+However modificiations to the source code can (and should) be done there.
+They will be copied again to output/build/linux-custom when the kernel is rebuilt.
+Be aware that all modifications in output/build/linux-custom will be deleted when you call "make clean" or similar targets.

 You can configure the kernel directly from Buildroot with: